Applications for entry for the next academic year (starting September 2026) are now open.

 Action | Experience life as a Hills Road student at our Welcome to Hills transition days.
 An important step in your journey to starting Year 12, which most of our offer holders choose to attend. |

-Key dates | 20 AUG 26 (TBC): |
+Key dates | 20 AUG 26: |

 ---|---|

 Action | Congratulations!
-When you’ve received your GCSE results, you’ll need to enrol online via our Student Dashboard.
-Full information is available on How to enrol webpage |
+When you’ve received your GCSE results, you’ll enrol online via our Student Dashboard.
+You will be sent all the information you need when the time comes. |

 Key dates | 3 OR 4 SEP 26 (TBC): |